 - 1. Should produce a smooth finish to the facial skin - 2.
 Masking small visible imperfection of the face & shine due to moisture or grease from perspiration or secretion of sebaceous and sweat glands. - 3.
-Must produce a lasting effect, so that frequent application is unnecessary. - 4.
-Shouldmake face pleasant to look and touch. - 5.
-Must adhere to skin - 6.
-Degree of opacity can vary from opaque (clown make-up) to almost transparent.
-Ideal Characteristics (when applied)
+Must produce a lasting effect, so that frequent application is unnecessary. - Shouldmake face pleasant to look and touch.
+4. - 5.
+Must adhere to skin - Degree of opacity can vary from opaque (clown make-up) to almost transparent.
+6.